kswedberg/vscode-theme-kswedberg/README.md

 # README

-This is a theme extension for kswedberg.
-There is no acounting for taste, apparently.
+This theme is an attempt to have dark UI features such as tabs, title bar, and file tree, while at the same time having a light-themed editor window.

-Real content may appear here in the future.
-Or not.
+There is no acounting for taste, as they say.